 This may seem odd because iMessages can be sent and received on both iPhones and iPads.
 That’s because iMessage works differently than regular text messages.

 Understanding iMessage Delivery

-When using iOS 6 or iOS 7, iMessages can be delivered to an iPhone, iPad, iPod touch, and a Macintosh computer running the Mountain Lion or Mavericks operating system.
-This versatility is because iMessage is related to your Apple ID.
+An iMessage can be delivered to an iPhone, iPad, iPod touch, or a Macintosh computer.
+This versatility is due to iMessage being related to your Apple ID.
 Any device that is setup to use your Apple ID is capable of sending or receiving iMessages.
 If you have an iPhone, the phone number is also associated with your Apple ID and all devices using the Apple ID can receive iMessages sent to your phone number.

 Some people mistakenly think they have a text messaging problem because some messages appear on their iPhone and not their iPad.
 Usually, it is not a messaging problem, but rather they are seeing the difference in delivery between an iMessage and a regular text message.

 With the release of iOS 8.1, Apple has included a feature called Text Message Forwarding, which will forward SMS text messages from the iPhone to the iPad.
 This allows SMS text messages to be sent and received in the Messages app on the iPad.
 This article provides additional information.

 If you have additional questions about the Messages app, please see my other articles about text messages and iMessages.

 If you need additional information or there is something else you would like to see on iAnswerGuy, please send me a question and I will try to answer it in a future article.